 LEICA M10 OR LEICA SL FOR THE PERFECT LANDSCAPE KIT

-– a second SD card slot for backup in the field: not fundamental, but appreciated and useful for a professional tool in general.
+– A second SD card slot for backup in the field.
+Not fundamental but appreciated, and a useful professional tool in general.

-However, I fully understand that my requirements are a bit particular and way more demanding than most photographer’s: if two minutes of long exposure are enough for you and if you are OK with the implementation of Visoflex and Live View (or if you prefer to use the rangefinder for framing and focussing altogether), then a Leica M10 with a few Leica M lenses are the perfect Landscape kit for you.
+However, I fully understand that my requirements are a bit particular and way more demanding than most photographers’.
+If two minutes of long exposure are enough for you and if you are OK with the implementation of Visoflex and Live View (or if you prefer to use the rangefinder for framing and focussing altogether), then a Leica M10 with a few Leica M lenses are the perfect Landscape kit for you.
 More, this is a kit that would double perfectly to cover your trips’ less “formal” shooting, such as street, portrait, trip’s documentation and so on.
-Let’s not forget that the most fundamental of the changes I would need to make the M10 my sole camera are either completely software-based or would at most require a new Visoflex: so, there is hope for me as well to be able to use the M10 as the only camera I’d bring on a photography trip or Workshop.
+Let’s not forget that the most fundamental of the changes I would need to make the M10 my sole camera are either completely software-based or would at most require a new Visoflex.
+So, there is still hope for me as well, and I am looking forward to the day when I’ll be able to use the M10 as the only camera to bring on a photography trip or Workshop.

-If, like me, you still need a Leica SL for the unique features it offers to us landscape guys, the features that make it my to-go camera of choice for my professional work, then the Leica M10 would make for a wonderful second camera and backup solution for your travels, and even more so if you are already using M or R lenses on your Leica SL.
-Dedicating the Leica SL to more “formal” tripod shooting, you could use your Leica M10 for documenting, street, candid and portrait shooting during your trips, with the added bonus that it can be used on your tripod as well in a pinch either when you are waiting for the Leica SL’s long exposure reduction, or when you need to work with two different lenses in hostile environments where changing lenses is not an option, or to take a different shot, and so on.
+If, like me, you still need a Leica SL for the unique features it offers to us landscape guys, for those features that make it my to-go camera of choice for my professional work, then this Leica M10 review should put your mind at ease.
+The M10 would make for a wonderful second camera and backup solution for your travels, and even more so if you are already using M or R lenses on your Leica SL.
+Dedicating the Leica SL to more “formal” tripod shooting, you could use your Leica M10 for documenting, street, candid and portrait shooting during your trips.
+Carrying a Leica M10 with you, you’d have the added bonus to use it on your tripod in a pinch either when you are waiting for the Leica SL’s long exposure reduction; or, when you need to work with two different lenses in hostile environments where changing lenses is not an option; or, to take a different shot with a different lens; and so on.

 RECOMMENDATIONS AND CONCLUSIONS

-In conclusion, would I recommend the Leica M10 for Landscape Photography?
+In conclusion, as a result of this Leica M10 review, would I recommend it for Landscape Photography?
 Yes, definitely.

-The Leica M10 and a few Leica M lenses (for me, that would be a 21mm, 28 or 35mm, 50 or 75mm and perhaps a 135mm), maybe with the addition of a couple of Leica R lenses (i.e. the amazing 100mm Macro) and a couple of Voigtlander Ultra-Wide lenses (i.e. the wonderful 15mm and 10mm), would make for the perfect landscape kit: light, small, easy to use in the field and with amazing image quality.
-As with Leica SL, adding some more lenses such as Leica’s spectacular ultra-fast wide-angles or a 50mm or 75mm Noctilux would allow you to create unique images, impossible to create with any other system outside of Leica.
+The Leica M10 and a few Leica M lenses (for me, that would be a 21mm, 28 or 35mm, 50 or 75mm and perhaps a 135mm), maybe with the addition of a couple of Leica R lenses (i.e. the amazing 100mm Macro) and a couple of Voigtlander Ultra-Wide lenses (i.e. the wonderful 15mm and 10mm), would make for the perfect landscape kit.
+Light, small, easy to use in the field and with amazing image quality.
+More, adding some more lenses such as Leica’s spectacular ultra-fast wide-angles or a 50mm or 75mm Noctilux would allow you to create unique images, impossible to create with any other system outside of Leica.

-Thanks for reading this post, I hope you enjoyed this Fine Art Landscape Photography with the Leica M10 review!
+Thanks for reading this Leica M10 review, I hope you enjoyed it!
 Why don’t you share it with your friends, or drop me a comment to let me know how you feel about this?

-Have a great day, and don’t forget to SUBSCRIBE TO THE NEWSLETTER!
+Have a great day, and don’t forget to SUBSCRIBE TO MY NEWSLETTER!